Flagsmith/flagsmith-cli/docs/design/03-authentication.md

 ## 7. Storage

 All credentials are stored in the OS keychain, one entry per instance, keyed by API URL.
-On headless Linux, fallback to a `0600` plaintext file with a visible warning.
+CLI expects `FLAGSMITH_API_KEY` in headless Linux, errors otherwise.

-If a non-SaaS API URL provided via `--api-url`, it is stored in flagsmith.json (see 03-project-config.md).
+If a non-SaaS API URL provided via `--api-url`, it is stored in flagsmith.json (see 04-project-config.md).

 ## 8. Command surface (auth slice)